Contact us on: 0151 727 1355

 - To ensure that the nursery receives appropriate funding including supplementary payment for children with Special Educational Needs (SEN) and Early Years Pupil Premium

-- To meet funding requirement for nursery places in Liverpool
+- To meet funding requirements for nursery places in Liverpool

 - To support your child’s teaching and learning